Spear's' favourite artist is ecstatic at the launch of Maps of London and Beyond, a hand-drawn guide to the City's eccentricities, writes Arun Kakar

 England’s impending defeat to Belgium in the world Cup did little to deter a busy and buzzing crowd last night at the Map House for the Launch of Spear's artist Adam Dant’s new collection, Maps of London and Beyond.
 Wielding Hendrick's gin and tonics, guests were shuffled around the House’s network of rooms, where works from Dant and others lifted from its 10,000-strong inventory were on display.

-Published in large format in conjunction with Spitalfields Life - a blog that covers the curiosities of East London – Maps of London and Beyond is a kaleidoscopic view into the history and life of the capital, as realised through the artist's trademark inventiveness.
+Published in large format by Batsford, in conjunction with Spitalfields Life - a blog that covers the curiosities of East London – Maps of London and Beyond is a kaleidoscopic view into the history and life of the capital, as realised through the artist's trademark inventiveness.
 Readers of this title will be familiar with Dant’s quirkiness and with a cast of characters including Shakespeare, Barbara Windsor and Wary Wollstonecraft, he remains true to form.

 Greeting guests as they enter is the striking London Enraged, a chart tracing the history of London’s most significant riots, from Poll Tax to Tottenham.
 Along the way, Shipwrecks charts the sunken vessels lying underneath the Thames, and St. James Square is a veritable ‘guess who’ of colourful characters, from Christie's dealers to Uber drivers hectically populating the scene.